sgtFloyd/mtg-db/README.md

   - Only applies to cards with the _Planeswalker_ type.
 - **multiverse_id**: Optional integer.
 - **other_part**: Optional string.
 - **color_indicator**: Optional string.
-Used when a card's color can't be identified by a its mana cost.
+Used when a card's color can't be identified by its mana cost.
   - _White, Blue, Black, Red, Green_

 ###### EXAMPLE JSON